jmerkin/mageck_nest/README.md

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### Set Up ###
+    Now this algorithm only supports python2.
+The new version for python3 will be updated soon.
     1. Open terminal and change to “YOUR CODES DIRECTORY"
     2. Type "git clone https://chenhaochen@bitbucket.org/liulab/mageck_nest.git”
     3. Change directory to “YOUR CODES DIRECTORY/mageck_nest"